porterhau5/porterhau5.github.io/_posts/2017-03-22-extending-bloodhound-track-and-visualize-your-compromise.md

  * __Show wave__: Show only the nodes compromised in a selected wave.
 Useful for focusing in on newly-compromised nodes.
  * __Show delta for wave__: Show all compromised nodes up to a selected wave, and will highlight the nodes gained in that wave.
 Useful for visualizing privilege gains as access expands.

-If you're using the <a href="https://github.com/porterhau5/BloodHound" target="_blank">customized BloodHound app</a>, these queries will highlight <font color="#C900FF">nodes of interest</font> in the graph.
-Here's the custom queries and UI enhancements in context of our example penetration test:
+If you're using the <a href="https://github.com/porterhau5/BloodHound" target="_blank">customized BloodHound app</a>, these queries will highlight <font color="#C900FF">nodes of interest</font> in the graph as well.
+Let's see the custom queries and UI enhancements in context of our example penetration test:

 ##### Find all owned Domain Admins
 Let's add two more nodes to our compromise: